Your Voice Matters, Our Kids Matter

 In 2015, capacity and utilization at the elementary level was 6,952.
 Over four years later capacity has decreased.

 Why you ask?
 There are a couple of reasons.
 The optimal class size or what is referred to as the “loading factor” needed to be changed, particularly at the elementary level.
 In 2015 there was not a district strategic plan in place.
 Today, there is a plan with an emphasis on early learning and reading by third grade.
 To accomplish the District’s strategic plan goals, smaller class sizes are necessary at the elementary level.

-Another major factor is the addition of more than 20-plus special education classrooms in the past ten years.
+Another major factor is the addition of more than 20 special education classrooms over the past ten years.
 The loading factor (number of students in a classroom) in a special education classroom is less than in a general education classroom.
 A general education classroom, depending on the grade level, can hold 25 kids whereas a special education classroom typically holds no more than ten students.